top of page

 DDoS Protection

-Although the Azure platform provides basic protection against distributed denial of service (DDoS) attacks, we recommend using DDoS Protection Standard, which has enhanced DDoS mitigation features.
+Although the Azure platform provides basic protection against distributed denial of service (DDoS) attacks, we recommend using the DDoS Protection Standard, which has enhanced DDoS mitigation features.

 Azure DNS